Temporary Spousal Maintenance and Pendente Lite Support in New York

 As a practical matter, most appeals from pendente lite orders are denied, with the remedy being a speedy trial to resolve any unjust pendente lite order.
 See Vistocco v Jardine 116 AD3d 842 (2nd Dept. 2014), As a general rule, only the most egregious temporary support orders will be modified by an appeal.

-The article "Temporary Maintenance and Pendente Lite Spousal Support in New York" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Temporary Maintenance and Pendente Lite Spousal Support in New York" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.